nicholaspung/productivity-app/pm.md

     - allows user to see calendar of their habits
 - show a feed of friends checking off their public habits
 - goal tracker
-  - write down 3 goals and create 3 habtis to follow those goals
+  - write down 3 goals and create 3 habits to follow those goals
 - tooltips when hovering over specific text
 - habit